The Legal 500 2025

 David Allen KC has been recognised by the independent legal directories as a recognised leader in many categories of commercial law.

-Solicitors, clients and his peers have described his attributes in the most recent publications of Legal 500, Legal Expert, Chambers and Partners, Chambers Global and Legal Week in the following ways:
+Solicitors, clients and his peers have described his attributes in the most recent publications of The Legal 500, Legal Expert, Chambers and Partners, Chambers Global and Legal Week in the following ways:

 Energy & Natural Resources, Chambers UK Bar 2025